Electrical COC Quote

 • Make certain the kind of wiring system is safe and in good condition.

-• Ensure that the fuse box is fitted with a trip switch
+• Make sure that the fuse box is fitted with a trip switch

-• Ensure that switches, sockets and light fittings are operating correctly.
+• Make sure that switches, sockets and light fittings are working correctly.

-• Inspect that the premises are earthed and bonded correctly.
+• Check that the premises are earthed and bonded correctly.

 • Make sure that the switch box is labelled properly and includes the correct warnings.

-For how many years is a COC Certificate valid for?
+For how long is a COC Certificate valid for?

-As a trained electrician you will need to register for your CoC every single year.
-Regardless of the electrical work conducted, each and every electrician will need to register with the relevant authority each and every year.
+Regardless of the electrical work performed, as a licensed electrician you will need to register with the relevant authority and for Coc.

-To review the status of the electrician who is completing the electrical work you need to call the Electrical Contracting Board of South Africa and the Department of Labour, and you will get the electricians registration card and the accreditation certificate.
+If an individual wants to evaluate the credibility of the electrician completing the electrical work they will need to speak to the Electrical Contracting Board of South Africa and the Department of Labour, they will then be given the electricians registration card along with their accreditation certificate.

-It is the responsibility of the homeowner to ensure the property has a legitimate CoC, before the property may be registered in the buyer’s name they will need to arrange an electrical inspection.
-If any new electrical work has been done on the house the seller must get a new ECoc.
+Making sure the property has a legitimate CoC is the home sellers duty, the seller of the property will need to arrange an electrical assessment before the property may be registered in the buyer’s name.
+If new electrical work has been completed on the house, the home seller will be requested to get a new ECoC.

-What is the price of a Certificate of Compliance (CoC)?
+What is the cost of a Certificate of Compliance (CoC)?

-The cost of the Electrical Compliance Certificate may vary from R850. and this relies on the sort of premises whether domestic, commercial, and industrial properties will have various costs.
+Electrical Compliance Certificate can cost you from R850.00 upwards, and this depends upon the sort of premises being evaluated like domestic, commercial and industrial properties will have different costs.

-The price of the certificate is only covered by the fee mentioned, if there are any adjustments to be made to the electrical components of the premises this will need to be paid for over and above this price.
-Once all the electrical components of the house remain in line with the necessary regulations, then only will the certificate be given to the home owner by the licensed electrician.
+This fee will only cover the price of the certificate and any adjustments that need to be made to the electrical components of the premises will need to be paid for over and above this cost.
+The CoC will only be given to the house owner by the qualified electrician once all the electrical components of your house remain in line with the necessary regulations.

-Any addition or modification made to the electrical components of a property that already has a CoC will need an additional CoC certificate for the addition or modification, always keeping both CoC’s together.
+Any addition or alteration made to the electrical components of a property which currently has a CoC will need a supplementary CoC certificate for the addition or change, keeping both CoC’s together.

-How many hours will it take for a certified electrician to assess and issue a Certificate of Compliance (CoC for the property?What is the estimated time for a qualified electrician to assess and provide a Certificate of Compliance (CoC for a property?
+How many hours will it take for a licensed electrician to evaluate and provide a Certificate of Compliance (CoC for the property?What is the estimated time for a qualified electrician to inspect and provide a Certificate of Compliance (CoC for a property?

 • Private and Secure